+3. Curacao Beaches

 The island of Curacao boasts lush nature and breathtaking beaches that definitely deserve a place on your Curacao bucket list.
 The majority of the beaches are located on the west coast of Curacao, where there are no strong winds and the sea is calm.
 Here is my list of the best beaches in Curacao:

-- Mambo Beach – As there are no beaches in Willemstad, most of the cruise guests take a trip to Mambo beach, one of the island’s most beautiful beaches and the closest one to the cruise port.
-Mambo beach is located a 10-15 minute drive from the port of Curacao (around 7 km/4.3 miles) and to get there you can book a shore excursion, take a taxi (I paid $20 per vehicle, one way), or take a public bus from the Willemstad downtown.
-The beach has everything to make your day perfect – a long stretch of powdery sands and crystal clear turquoise water, several beach bars, restaurants, plenty of gift shops, cabanas, sunbeds and umbrella rentals, and an aqua park.
+- Mambo Beach – Many cruise guests take a trip to Mambo Beach, one of the island’s most beautiful beaches and the closest one to the cruise port.
+Mambo Beach is located a 10-15 minute drive from the port of Curacao (around 7 km/4.3 miles) and to get there you can book a shore excursion, take a taxi, or take a public bus from the Willemstad downtown.
+The beach has a long stretch of powdery sands and crystal clear turquoise water, several beach bars, restaurants, plenty of gift shops, cabanas, sunbeds and umbrella rentals, and an aqua park.
 Some areas of the beach are more crowded, while some are more peaceful.
 There is a small entrance fee to the complex.
 Those of you who seek a more active holiday can visit Chichi Jetski Tours for a nice jetski ride as the departure point for the tours is only 5 minutes away from the beach.